Portrait of a young Asian woman sitting at home, doing some freelance job while taking care of her little baby boy.

 Principal x Interest rate/12 = simple interest paid per month.

-Certificates of deposit, or CDs, are an unusual type of savings account in that they pay simple interest.
-CDs pay a specific amount in interest on a set date, and the money can’t be withdrawn until that date.
+Certificates of deposit, or CDs, are an unusual type of savings account in that they pay simple interest (most other savings accounts pay compound interest).
+Here's a breakdown of what happens when Alex opens a CD:

 Compound interest

-Compound interest is good when you’re saving money.
+Compound interest is great when you're saving money.
 First, you earn interest, which increases your balance.
 Then you earn interest on the bigger balance.
-You’re earning interest on interest.
+You're earning interest on interest.

 Compound interest borrowing example: credit card debt

-Compared to our simple interest example above, it’ll cost you an additional $2.42 for the same loan with compound interest.
-That doesn’t seem like much, but if you think about it in terms of all of your debts, at all of their interest rates, over a span of years…the numbers snowball.
+Compared to our simple interest loan example above, it'll cost Alex an additional $2.42 for the same loan with compound interest.
+If most or all of your borrowing is at interest rates that compound, your debts will be more expensive overall

 Compound interest savings example: savings account

-Here’s an example of how compound interest works when you save.
+Compound interest is at its best when it's helping you grow your money.
+Here's an example of how compound interest works when you save.
+Again, we'll turn to Alex.

-Compared to the $11,200 that you earned in the simple interest savings example above, compounding has put you more than $68 ahead.
+Compared to the $11,200 that Alex earned in the simple interest savings example above, compounding has put Alex more than $68 ahead.

 Fun fact: the Rule of 72

-You can estimate when your money will double by using the Rule of 72.
+You can figure out when your money will double by using the Rule of 72.
 You just need to know the interest rate.
 (This rule only works for annual compounding.)

 Author Information